DworkinLab/DworkinLab.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-flask about-icon"></span>
 Right now I'm a postdoc in <a href= "http://genaamics.org/">Annalise Paaby's lab</a> at <a href= "http://www.gatech.edu/">Georgia Tech</a>  where I am studying <a href="http://lmgtfy.com/?q=developmental+system+drift">Developmental System Drift</a> in nematodes within the Caenorhabditis genus.
 Ultimately, my goal is to understand how two species can achieve the same (conserved) phenotype even though their developmental mechanisms vary wildly.
+(See Current Research tab for more info)
 </p>

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-I mostly write/code in <strong>R</strong> and <strong>BASH</strong>, and I've recently taken to playing around with Arduinos (which use <strong>C++</strong>).
+I mostly write/code in <strong>R</strong> (including R-Shiny) and <strong>BASH</strong>, and I've recently taken to playing around with Arduinos (which use <strong>C++</strong>).
 I've also been known to dabble in other languages like <strong>python</strong> and/or <strong>html</strong>, when necessary or interesting.
 I used to use just about every flavor of linux (except redhat distros... gross), but ultimately settled down on an apple machine...
 I've gotta have that sweet unix(-like OS) under the hood.
 </p>

 <p class="about-text">